fastoch/Docker_Course/README.md

 - Re-build the image: `docker build -t react-docker .`
 - Run the container: `docker run -p 5173:5173 react-docker`

-Now we can open a web browser and navigate to http://localhost:5173/ to see our React app running.
+Now we can open a web browser (on the host) and navigate to http://localhost:5173/ to see our React app running.

-### Mounting the local folder into the container
+### Mount the local folder into the container

 But now, if we go back to our code, go to the 'src/App.tsx' file and change the text in the h1 tag, we won't see the change reflected in the browser, which is not ideal in a development environment...